Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.storage.sync/-places-history-storage/get-detailed-visits.md

 `start` - The (inclusive) start time to bound the query.

 `end` - The (inclusive) end time to bound the query.

+`excludeTypes` - List of visit types to exclude.

 **Return**
 A list of all visits within the specified range, described by [VisitInfo](../../mozilla.components.concept.storage/-visit-info/index.md).